maximilianrutz/H5Manipulator/README.md

 # MescConverter
-A python script with a GUI to read calcium imaging data from Femtonics microscopes .mesc files and save to .h5 files.
+A python script with a GUI to read calcium imaging data from .mesc files and save to .h5 files.

 ## Motivation
-Some Femtonics microscopes write data into .mesc files after some initial data manipulation.
-To reverse engineer the initial manipulations someone kind in the community wrote the Matlab script "readMEScTStack.m".
-This GUI performs the same transformations and saves the result to an .h5 file.
+Some microscopes write data into .mesc files after applying a linear transformation.
+This GUI performs the reverse transformation and saves the result to an .h5 file.

 ## Installation